Nanae Haruno

 Nanae Haruno (榛野なな恵, Haruno Nanae) is a Japanese josei manga artist.

 Career

 She made her professional debut in 1979 with Kyupiido Beibi ("Cupid Baby") in Seventeen.
 She was a steady writer for Young You magazine, until the magazine stopped publication.
 She is best known for her long-running series Papa Told Me about the daily life of a young girl and her widower father, for which she received the 1990 Shogakukan Manga Award for shōjo.
-Some of Haruno's 1990s manga, such as Pietà and Double House, have explored yuri and transgender themes.
+Some of Haruno's 1990s manga, such as Pietà and Double House, have explored lesbian and transgender themes.